glamod/marine_qc/docs/introduction.rst

 :func:`.do_hard_limit_check`
 ============================

+Tests whether the value of report is within a specified range

 Checks whether a value is between specified limits or not.
 If the value is between the specified upper and lower limits or equal to either one then the flag is set to 0, pass, otherwise the flag is set to 1, fail.

 :func:`.do_climatology_check`
 =============================

+Tests whether the value of a report is within an acceptable range around the climatological mean.

 Checks whether a value from a report is close (in some sense) to the climatological average at that location.
 "Close" can be defined using four parameters: